kevingosse/kevingosse.github.io/content/posts/2020-02-28-switching-back-to-the-ui-thread-in-wpf-uwp-in-modern-c.md

 url: switching-back-to-the-ui-thread-in-wpf-uwp-in-modern-c-5dc1cc8efa5e
 canonical_url: https://medium.com/criteo-engineering/switching-back-to-the-ui-thread-in-wpf-uwp-in-modern-c-5dc1cc8efa5e
 title: Switching back to the UI thread in WPF/UWP, in modern C#
 subtitle: Leveraging the async machinery to transparently switch to the UI thread when needed
+summary: Leveraging the async machinery to transparently switch to the UI thread when needed.
 date: 2020-02-28
 description: ""
 tags: